Medical Interpreter VS Medical Translator?

 The Role of the Interpreter

 A properly trained medical interpreter is vital to maintaining lines of communication in a healthcare setting.
-The right interpreter “disappears” into the conversation, allowing two parties to converse as though they were speaking the same language.
+The right atmosphere it is when he “disappears” into the conversation, allowing two parties to converse as though they were speaking the same language.
 To achieve this, an interpreter moves through several roles during a session:

-• The language conduit role makes up the biggest portion of an interpreting session.
-As a “language conduit,” the interpreter takes language in from one party and interprets it into the target language.
+- The language conduit role makes up the biggest portion of an interpreting session.
+As a “language conduit,” he takes language in from one party and interprets it into the target language.
 The interpreter should be a bit behind and angled towards the non-English speaker.
-The parties should speak directly to each other and not to the interpreter.
+The parties should speak directly to each other.

-• An interpreter moves into the clarifier role to ask a question, confirm understanding, admit a mistake, or make a request.
-After clarifying, the interpreter moves back into their role as language conduit so the session can continue.
+- An interpreter moves into the clarifier role to ask a question, confirm understanding, admit a mistake, or make a request.
+After clarifying, he moves back into their role as language conduit so the session can continue.

 When switching roles, an interpreter announces this in the third person.
 For example, “Excuse me, the interpreter would like to make a clarification.”
-The interpreter makes the clarification and metaphorically steps back into their role as language conduit.
+Then he makes the clarification and metaphorically steps back into their role as language conduit.

 The Role of the Medical Translator